 Which Is More Expensive: Implanting or Bridge?

-When it comes to cost for dental implant vs dental bridges, people often use price as a determining factor in their treatment option.
+When it comes to cost for dental implant in Dubai vs dental bridges, people often use price as a determining factor in their treatment option.
 And the cost can be deceptive in the case of dental bridges compared to implants.

 Implants usually come at a higher cost than bridges, especially if you need more than one installation.
 Insurance usually covers dental bridges, but it is rarely replaced.